-Bench presses and push ups are some of the most recognized chest exercise seen in most strength, power, and fitness programs.
+Bench presses and push-ups are the most popular chest exercises seen in most strength and fitness programs.
 Building a bigger, stronger, more defined chest is often at the top of most lifters goals, which often means lifting weights is in the program.
 There are times however, when a lifter may not have access to a barbell, dumbbells, and chest training machines, yet still is looking to continue to progress their chest development without weights.

 Therefore, in this article we set out to offer coaches and athletes some exercise suggestions and workout ideas on how to train the chest without weights, specifically: